Meliketoaste/gel-better-auth/README.md

 ### Update

-I will refer you to use https://github.com/carere/gel-better-auth
+I will refer you to use https://github.com/carere/gel-better-auth instead of this.

 ## Installation